 Other Solution on How to Clean Vomit Smell From a Mattress

-If none of the above two solutions can't suffice for you, then this other solution will help you eliminate that disgusting vomit smell.
+If none of the above two solutions can't suffice for you, then this other solution will help you eliminate that disgusting vomit odor.
 Here's what you need to do after removing the vomit from the bed.
-More importantly, it's best to act fast to prevent the vomit liquid from seeping deeply through the mattress layers.
+Most importantly, it's best to act fast to prevent the vomit liquid from seeping deeply through the mattress layers.

 Removing and Washing Other Bedding

 Remove the pillows, duvet, mattress pad, and other bedding from the bed and put them inside the washer.
 Configure the washer at the highest temperature setting to eliminate the vomit odor.
 Note that it's best to wash them as per their recommended instructions.
 You can also make additional rinse cycles to ensure the complete removal of the vomit filth.

 Using a clean towel or an old clean rag, suck up the remaining vomit liquid.
 You can also use paper towels.
 But compared to an ordinary towel or a rag, standard paper towels are less effective for soaking liquids.
 You may end up wasting more of them to achieve a simple soak task.